WW92030-STORAGE/algebra-geometry/README.md

-# geometry
+# algebra-geometry
-Standalone geometrical algorithms.
+Algorithms for geometry and algebra.